ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The software can be controlled via Bluetooth on your Android or iPhone/iPad/iMac.

-There are for the 144 LED clock four languages to select or make a four-language clock that displays four languages at once with it 625 LEDs.
+There are for the 144 LED clock four languages to select from or make a four-language clock that displays four languages at once with it 625 LEDs.

 If you have a word plate ofcourse.
 [Word clock with SK6812 LEDs in NL, DE, FR.](https://github.com/ednieuw/FourLanguageClock)
 ![Clockoptions](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/f094e08d-e4f9-4a94-b4c3-6fea4be256ee)